mparke/hawkjs/README.md

 ### Hawk.js
-(deprecated) An experimental micro framework
+(deprecated 2012) An experimental micro framework

 You're Here All Week, have Hawk on your side.